AnanthKarthic/Study-Buddy-Using-Python/README.md

 ### Objective

-I created this Study Buddy application to help students prepare for finals by providing an interactive Python-based quiz system with immediate feedback.
+I created this Study Buddy application to help students prepare for their final exams by providing an interactive Python-based quiz system with immediate feedback.

 ### Skills Learned